-We know that some applications that use NSS do query NSS for the supported range of SSL/TLS protocols, and will enable the maximum enabled protocol version.
+We know that some applications which use NSS, query NSS for the supported range of SSL/TLS protocols, and will enable the maximum enabled protocol version.
 In NSS 3.29, those applications will therefore enable support for the TLS 1.3 protocol.

-In order to prepare for this future change, we'd like to encourage all users of NSS to override the standard NSS 3.28 build configuration by defining NSS_ENABLE_TLS_1_3=1 at build time.
+In order to prepare for this future change, we'd like to encourage all users of NSS to override the standard NSS 3.28 build configuration, by defining NSS_ENABLE_TLS_1_3=1 at build time.
 This will enable support for TLS 1.3.
-We'd like to ask you to please give feedback to the NSS developers for any compatibility issues that you might encounter in your tests.
+Please give feedback to the NSS developers for any compatibility issues that you encounter in your tests.

 Notable Changes in NSS 3.28

 - NSS can no longer be compiled with support for additional elliptic curves (the NSS_ECC_MORE_THAN_SUITE_B option, bug 1253912).
 This was previously possible by replacing certain NSS source files.

 - NSS will now detect the presence of tokens that support additional elliptic curves and enable those curves for use in TLS (bug 1303648).
 Note that this detection has a one-off performance cost, which can be avoided by using the SSL_NamedGroupConfig function, to limit supported groups to those that NSS provides.

 - PKCS#11 bypass for TLS is no longer supported and has been removed (bug 1303224).

 - Support for "export" grade SSL/TLS cipher suites has been removed (bug 1252849).